DarssiniRamesh/native-application-testing-with-playwright-43273/native_application/README.md

 - Dockerfile installs minimal OS deps and Playwright Chromium to a writable path.
 - The image runs as root exclusively.
 No scripts call sudo, and there is no dependency on any additional user.
 - Entrypoint: The image uses an override wrapper at /app/.init/entrypoint-override.sh which ensures root-only startup and then chains to /app/.init/entrypoint.sh.
 Neither script invokes sudo, and both simply exec provided commands (or validation/help if none provided).
+- Diagnostics: During build, a grep scan saves matches of 'pwuser' or 'sudo' (from base layers) to /app/artifacts/diag-grep.txt for auditing.

 Build examples (both contexts are supported):
   # From repository root: